Dextroamphetamine Detox

 Understanding Dextroamphetamine Abuse

-Dextroamphetamine can be used to treat narcolepsy and ADHD just like many other types of stimulant drugs.
-According to the U.S. Food and Drug Administration, it is often prescribed under the brand name Dexedrine or with amphetamine under the brand name Adderall.
-Sadly, many people misuse dextroamphetamine for a number of reasons.
+Dextroamphetamine can be used to treat narcolepsy and ADHD.
+It is often prescribed under the brand name Dexedrine or with amphetamine under the brand name Adderall.
+Sadly, many people do not use this drug as prescribed, and they abuse dextroamphetamine for a number of reasons.

-- The drug can cause weight loss, which causes many people to misuse it.
+- The drug can cause weight loss, which leads many people to misuse it to try to drop a few pounds.

 - Some people take dextroamphetamine to stay awake in order to study for a test or write a paper.
-These drugs are sometimes called study aids, although their use by those to whom they are not prescribed is still considered abuse.
+These drugs are sometimes called study aids, although use of these drugs without a prescription is still considered abuse.

-- Others may take the drug in order to perform better at sports since it provides users with more energy, less need for food and sleep, a heightened ability for concentration, etc.
+- Some may take the drug in order to perform better at sports since it provides users with more energy, less need for food and sleep, and a heightened ability for concentration.

 - Some individuals take dextroamphetamine because it allows them to be more sociable at parties.
 The drug causes users to feel more talkative and confident.

-- Finally, there are also individuals who take the drug in large doses because it can cause a euphoric high.
+- Some take the drug in large doses because it can cause a euphoric high.

 Unfortunately, none of the reasons listed above are the sanctioned uses for this medication.
-Also, anyone who takes it more often, in larger doses, or otherwise differently than prescribed is considered a substance abuser, as are those who take it without a prescription.
+Taking it more often, in larger doses, or otherwise differently than prescribed is considered dextroamphetamine abuse.

 Dextroamphetamine Abuse and Dependence